square/connect-api-examples/connect-examples/v2/php_payment/README.md

 # Payment processing example: PHP

 This sample demonstrates processing card payments with Square Connect API, using the Square Connect PHP client library.
+There are two sections in this ReadMe.
+* [Setup](#setup) - Provides instructions for you to download and run the app.
+* [Application Flow](#application-flow) - Provides an overview of how the Square Payment form integrates in the PHP web application.

 ## Setup